Year 9: Addition and subtraction of rational expressions

 Common Denominator: The least common multiple (LCM) of the denominators.

-Steps for Addition and Subtraction
+Steps for addition and subtraction

-1. Find the Least Common Denominator (LCD): Calculate the LCM of all denominators.
+1. Find the Least common denominator (LCD): Calculate the LCM of all denominators.

 2. Rewrite the rational expressions: Rewrite each rational expression with the LCD as the denominator.